-1. Attendance
+Course name: Fan Fiction

-All classes through the summer semester will be held online, through MS Teams, according to the schedule.
-Seminar attendance is compulsory.
-The maximum number of absences is 2.
-In case that a student misses more than 2 seminar sessions, they will be awarded an FX-fail for the course, irrespective of their exam/presentation/paper results.
-Failing to attend the WEEK 1 introductory session is ALSO COUNTED AS AN ABSENCE.
+- 1. Attendance: Attendance is compulsory in both online and in-person classes.
+Each student is allowed 2 absences at most.
+Important information regarding the final evaluation and the course in general will be discussed during the introductory session, therefore, failing to attend the Week 1 introductory session is ALSO COUNTED AS AN ABSENCE.
 Not logging into an online class is COUNTED AS AN ABSENCE.
-Students must be on time for class.

-2. Active participation, completed homework assignments (15 points)

-Students are required to do their best with respect to active participation in seminar sessions.
-Students are expected to bring their own ANNOTATED copies of the required materials, complete the assigned tasks and exercises (available on UPJS OneDrive/MS Teams and during the lessons) and participate in class discussions.
-Active participation will amount to 15% of the final mark.
+More than two missed seminars will result in failing the course, irrespective of exam or essay results.
+Students must be on time for class. - 2.
+Active participation (20 points): Students are required to do their best with respect to active participation in seminar sessions.
+Students are expected to bring their own ANNOTATED copies of the required materials, complete the assigned tasks and exercises (available on UPJS OneDrive/ MS Teams and during the lessons) and participate in class discussions.
+Throughout the semester, students will be awarded points for actively participating in class discussions.
+Each student can earn up to 3 active participation points per seminar session. - 3.
+Annotated bibliography (20 points): In Week 4 students will be asked to compile an annotated bibliography, overviewing the critical literature on a specific aspect of fandom or fan fiction.
+The bibliography will comprise of a minimum of 5 scholarly sources (books or academic journal articles) and a minimum of 600 words.
+The annotated bibliography will be compiled in class and must be handwritten.
+Bibliographies must conform to the guidelines of academic writing and must NOT be plagiarised.
+No part of the paper may be produced by AI text generators.
+Using material produced by AI text generators will be considered plagiarism.

-3. Annotated Bibliography (20 points)

-Students will be asked to submit an annotated bibliography, overviewing the critical literature on a specific aspect of fandom or fan fiction.
-The bibliography will comprise of a minimum of 5 sources (books or academic journal articles) and a minimum of 600 words.
-The annotated bibliography is due on Friday, March 12, 2021.
-Students must NOT PLAGIARISE their bibliographies.
-No extent of plagiarism (even 1 sentence) is acceptable.
 Plagiarised papers will be awarded 0 points.
-Students will not be given the option of rewriting plagiarised papers.
-The annotated bibliography will amount to 20% of the final mark.

-4. Autoethnographic Essay (first draft: 20 points, final draft: 45 points)

-Students will be asked to write an autoethnographic essay (1000-1500 words) discussing their personal experience as a fan.
+Students will NOT be given the option of rewriting plagiarised papers. - 4.
+Autoethnographic essay (60 points): Students will be asked to write an autoethnographic essay discussing their personal experience as a fan.
 Within the essay, students will attempt to place their personal experience into the context of the academic debate on fandom (fan studies).
-The first draft of the essay (at least 700 words) is due on Sunday, April 11, 2021.
-Students will then critique each other's essays in class in WEEK 9.
-The final draft of the essay is due on Sunday, April 25, 2021.
+The essays may have a visual component.
+The essays will be submitted twice: a first draft (deadline: April 5, min 500 words, 15 points) and a final draft (deadline: Year 1 and 2 students: May 10, Year 3 students: April 25, 1000-1200 words, 45 points).
+Students will perform a peer review of each other's essays in Week 10.
 Details on the content and form of the essay will be provided during the course.
-Students must NOT PLAGIARISE their essays.
-Plagiarised essays will be awarded 0 points.
-Students will not be given the option of rewriting plagiarised essays.
-The autoethnographic essay will amount to 65% of the final mark.
+The essays must conform to the guidelines of academic writing and must NOT be plagiarised.
+No part of the paper may be produced by AI text generators.
+Using material produced by AI text generators will be considered plagiarism.
+Plagiarised papers will be awarded 0 points.
+Students will NOT be given the option of rewriting plagiarised papers.